themarkness/Jalpc/_posts/2019-10-04-micro-bit-noise-ensemble.md

 And here is the [**inaugural performance of the** **micro:bit noise ensemble! **](https://drive.google.com/file/d/1syLswDP5hDVRw4h-LguQC-Wqws8LUTRX/view?usp=sharing)

 Thanks to all those that took part.
-I look forward to performing with you again : )
+I look forward to performing with you again soon : )